gh0st42/servalshellscripts/doc/usage.md

  ## Usage example in test network

- For the following example three hosts are used in the following layout:
+ For the test network three hosts are used with the following layout:

  `n1 <-> n2 <-> n3`